 This practical example deals with the question why items are not included in the elastic export.
 Often, this is caused by faulty settings.
 This practical example provides an overview of the settings that you should check in order to detect error sources quickly.

 Practical example for marketplace and price comparison plugins

 This practical example only refers to export formats for marketplaces and price comparisons and not to formats for the FormatDesigner.

 First, you should check whether the export format-plugin (i.e. the plugin for the price comparison or the market) and the Elastic Export plugin are up-to-date.
 In addition, check whether the plugins are activated in the plugin set that is linked to the standard client.

-How to install or update plugins is described on the Plugins and plugin sets page of the manual.
+How to install or update plugins is described in the Plugins chapter.

 Is the item linked to a valid sales price?

 Without valid sales prices, items will not be included in the elastic export for most export formats.

 The sales price is valid for the item if the order referrer that is saved in the System » Item » Sales prices menu is the same order referrer as the one saved for the export format in the Data » Elastic Export menu.
 Thus, if you have selected e.g. the order referrer Rakuten in the the elastic export, then you need to have a sales price for this order referrer.
 A sales price must not be of the price type RRP, special offer, or set price.
 In addition, the sales price must be valid for the currency and the client selected in the export.

 The limit which is defined in the export settings specifies the maximum of items (or lines) in the export.
 Hence, if you set a limit of 1000, but 2000 items should be exported, then 1000 items will not appear in the export.
 If you are not sure, increase the limit and check if the missing items appear in the export.